Musician’s Corner: Sam Dunkley

 Specialising in large scale singing projects, Sam has conducted 550 singers at the Royal Albert Hall in a performance of his own piece Digitalives, he has also conducted 750 primary school children in Symphony Hall, as well as leading secondary school ‘whole school singing sessions’ with more than 1,000 teenagers!
 Sam has led singing projects as part of transition programmes and trained early years and primary school staff in using singing in their every day practice and to increase their confidence in music teaching.

-Sam has been working as a community musician for over 10 years, and since the very start of his career has been grateful for the support and guidance of Yorkshire Youth and Music.
+Sam has been working as a community musician for more than a decade, and since the very start of his career has been grateful for the support and guidance of Yorkshire Youth and Music.
 He attended training courses and mentoring sessions as part of the Music Leader programme, and ten years later led CPD sessions as part of their Sing Up programme.

 Having studied undergraduate and post graduate degrees at the University of Huddersfield, Sam began his career as a singing teacher, working for music services and schools across the north of England.
 He quickly discovered that his passion was for community music, and bringing that practice into more formal settings.